 With one exception, the NEURON block of this model is essentially the same as for the delayed rectifier presented in Example 9.4: a voltage-gated current.
-The difference is that, even though this model contributes to the total $K^+$ current ik, its own current is not available separately (i.e. there will be no ik\k3st at the hoc level) because ik is not declared as a RANGE variable.
+The difference is that, even though this model contributes to the total K+ current ik, its own current is not available separately (i.e. there will be no ik\k3st at the hoc level) because ik is not declared as a RANGE variable.

 The STATES in this mechanism are the fractions of channels that are in closed states 1 or 2 or in the open state.
 Since the total number of channels in all states is conserved, the sum of the STATES must be unity, i.e. c1 + c2 + o = 1.
-This conservation rule means that the k3st mechanism really has only two independent state variables, a fact that underscores the difference between a STATE in NMODL and the general concept of a state variable.
+This conservation rule means that the k3st mechanism really has only two independent STATE variables, a fact that underscores the difference between a STATE in NMODL and the general concept of a state variable.
 It also affects how NMODL sets up the equations that are to be solved, as we will see in the discussion of the KINETIC block below.

-Not all reactants or products need to be STATES.
-If the reactant is an ASSIGNED or PARAMETER variable, then a differential equation is not generated for it, and it is treated as constant for the purposes of calculating the declared STATES.
-Statements such as are translated to the single ODE equivalent ko' = r\(kbath - ko)
+Not all reactants have to be STATES.
+If the reactant is an ASSIGNED or PARAMETER variable, then a differential equation is not generated for it, and it is treated as constant for the purpose of calculating the declared STATES.
+Statements such as are translated to the single ODE equivalent i.e. ko tends exponentially to the steady state value of kbath.

+'''

+ko' = r(kbath - ko)

+'''